Insider Selling Pressure Methodology

 - Includes all coins that traded during the window — delisted coins are NOT dropped (avoids survivorship bias)

-Price source: correlation_prices (daily close, CoinGecko).
+Price source: correlation_prices (daily market close).
 Entry rule: close[signal_day + 1] (realistic next-day execution).
 Portfolio sim excludes transaction costs — real returns will be lower after fees, borrow, and slippage.

 Disclaimer

-This is an experimental signal derived from publicly available derivatives data.
+This is an experimental signal derived from public market, derivatives, and on-chain context.
 It does not constitute financial advice or an accusation of illegal activity.
 Past backtest performance does not guarantee future results.
 Always do your own research.